Aptivi/NitrocidKS/README.md

 This kernel simulator simulates our **future** kernel that is planned by us and is not a final planned version of Kernel, since it was minimal.

+It is currently on Milestone 1 of version 0.0.8.

 ## |-----+--> _Notes_ <--+-----|

 - This kernel simulator _will_ continue to be developed, even if we made the real PC version of Kernel.